 NAC volumes are not considered technical in nature, so readers without training in the original biblical languages can thoroughly utilize these commentaries.
 However, the authors’ exegesis and theology are based on the original languages, so there are in-depth explanations about certain words and phrases as it relates to understanding the meaning of each passage.
 The English translation provided in NAC volumes comes from the NIV, yet authors sometimes suggest alternative translations as the text is explained.

-Please see how the NAC series compares to dozens of other commentary series on the Bible Commentaries Comparison Chart.
+Note: See the Bible Commentaries Comparison Chart to see how the NAC series compares to dozens of other commentary series.

 Many individual volumes in the NAC series are considered among the top commentaries for their subject area as rated by biblical scholars and theological journals.

 Among Old Testament volumes, Kenneth Mathew’s Genesis commentary has been widely praised since its release in 1996 (Volume I: Gen. 1:1-11:26) and 2005 (Volume II: Gen. 11:27-50:26), as has Douglas Stuart’s Exodus commentary, published in 2006.

 Author Interviews from the NAC Series on Best Bible Commentaries

 I am pleased to have conducted question-and-answer interviews with authors from the NAC series.
 Previews of the interviews are pasted below.
 Please click the link to read the Q & A’s in their entirety: